Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Results

-We discuss the parameter dependence of the radiation from different mechanisms including the pre-burst persistent radiation (blue lines and light blue lines), the reemission from FRBs (yellow lines), MSBs (green lines), and MGFs (red lines), and the radiation from the companion itself (purple lines), as shown in Fig.~\ref{fig:direct_radiation} and Fig.~\ref{fig:variedLw}.
-We show their peak luminosity in figures, and the colored region shows the parameter space where the luminosity is larger than $L_c$.
-The blue lines show the pre-burst persistent radiation from the magnetar wind directly interacting with the companion (Case I), and the light blue lines represent that produced by the bow shock (Case II).
+We discuss the parameter dependence of the radiation from different mechanisms including the persistent preburst radiation (blue lines and light blue lines), the re-emission from FRBs (yellow lines), MSBs (green lines), and MGFs (red lines), and the radiation from the companion itself (purple lines), as shown in Fig.~\ref{fig:direct_radiation} and Fig.~\ref{fig:variedLw}.
+We show their peak luminosity in these figures, and the colored region shows the parameter space where the luminosity is larger than $L_c$.
+The blue lines show the persistent preburst radiation from the magnetar wind directly interacting with the companion (Case I), and the light blue lines represent that produced by the bow shock (Case II).
 The break between the blue line and the light blue line is due to the transition from Case I to Case II.
-Note that here $d > R_c$ and $d - R_c > d_{\rm Roche}$ is satisfied for all the parameter we choose, where $d_{\rm Roche} \simeq R_c (2 M_m / M_c)^{1/3}$ is the distance of the Roche limit.
+We note that here $d > R_c$ and $d - R_c > d_{\rm Roche}$ is satisfied for the parameter ranges we choose, where $d_{\rm Roche} \simeq R_c (2 M_m / M_c)^{1/3}$ is the distance of the Roche limit.